 You really only need 4 popsicle sticks to make a simple snowflake.
 If you want to get more elaborate you can create your own design and see where your imagination takes you.

 What color is a snowflake?

 While I used blue or white paint to match the snow color you really can use any colors to match your Christmas tree.
 I like to keep an assortment of acrylic paints on hand for any craft I am doing.

 We used all different color sequins but using all silver on a blue snowflake would be really pretty, or blue on blue.
 Again you can match your colors to any dress decorations or home decor.

 When Christmas is over and we pack up our tree we take our Popsicle Stick Snowflake Crafts and hang them along the walls between photos, down the hall, in windows, basically where ever the kids want to show them off.
 They fit great as winter decor and I love having a little extra sparkle in the house!

 Ribbon, or string

-Directions for Popsicle Stick Snowflake Craft
+Related: Popsicle Stick Gem Snowflakes Craft

-Next, paint the sticks with the color of your choice, we used the light blue to give them a little more depth.
+Next, paint the sticks with the color of your choice, we used a light blue to give them a little more depth.
 We used Sky Blue by Apple Barrel.
 Make sure to paint both the front and the back and then let dry completely.